Asian University for Women

 1. What are the programs offered at Asian University for Women (AUW)?

 The Asian University for Women (AUW) offers two programs: Access Academy and the Undergraduate Program for different target groups.

 2. What are the difference between the Access Academy (AA) and the Undergraduate Program (UG) of Asian University for Women (AUW)?

 The undergraduate program offered at the Asian University for Women blends the best of liberal arts educational traditions into a curriculum that speaks to Asia and beyond.
 The AUW undergraduate program is open to both Academy and non-Academy students.
 Access Academy students who have successfully completed the year-long Academy curriculum and achieved a designated level of proficiency may enroll directly into AUW.
 Students with proficiency in English and Mathematics are encouraged to apply directly to Undergraduate program.

 3. How many countries are students at AUW from?

-Currently, there are about 550 students from 12 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Myanmar, Nepal, Pakistan, Palestine, Sri Lanka and Vietnam.
+Currently, there are about 500 students from 15 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Malaysia, Myanmar, Nepal, Pakistan, Palestine, Sri Lanka, Syria, and Vietnam.

 4. Is there a quota for the number of students from any country?

 A minimum of 25% of all students will be taken from Bangladesh, as per our Charter which grants AUW institutional autonomy.
 However actual number of students taken from each country will depend on the number of applicants and the Admission Test results.